Fortinet "FortiBleed" Global Compromise & Active Exploitation of Fortinet Vulnerabilities

 The campaign is notable for its scale and automation.
 Attackers are not relying on a single exploit path; instead, they use a continuous cycle where stolen credentials, brute-force attempts, and intercepted authentication data are reused to expand access across thousands of organizations globally.
 This has resulted in widespread compromise affecting tens of thousands of devices across more than 190 countries, including critical infrastructure and major multinational enterprises.

-Affected Systems and Applications
+Affected Systems and/or Applications

 Core Network Security Infrastructure